 Planning and managing costs is an essential activity that may require careful budgeting and allocating financial resources for planned projects, investments, or other initiatives.
-The organization may try to predict impending expenditures or to survive unexpected or difficult periods.
+The organization may try to predict impending expenditures or to survive unexpected or challenging periods.

 Optimizing financial leverage

-Financial leverage describes how much of an organization's assets or investments are funded by own funds and how much by borrowed funds (loans, bonds, etc.).
+Financial leverage describes how much of an organization's assets or investments are self-funded and how many come from borrowed funds (loans, bonds, etc.).

 Organizations need to decide strategies, priorities, and manage risk.
-The borrowed funds are used only for increasing their own funds or equity.
+The borrowed funds are used only for increasing their own capital or for equity.
 Optimizing financial leverage may be related to optimizing internal financial resources.

 The bond rating indicates the credit quality of a bond.
-The bond rating helps potential investors to decide about investing in a company or not.
-If an organization may prioritize its bond rating, this may be related to optimizing financial resources.
+It helps potential investors to decide whether to invest in a company or not.
+If an organization prioritizes its bond rating, this may be related to optimizing financial resources.

-Optimizing budgets may be a general goal and a priority for a business organization and may not be related to any financial leverage optimizations or bond rating improvements.
+Optimizing budgets may be a general goal and a priority for a business organization and it may not be related to any financial leverage optimizations or bond rating improvements.

 Diversify revenue streams

 An organization may decide to receive revenue from multiple sources or products and services.

-This may require acquiring or developing additional products or services and typically requires investments.
+This may require acquiring or developing additional products or services and typically calls for investments.

 Value versus cost

-Active product and sales initiatives focused on the customers and their understanding of the product or service and how prices match their expectations.
+Sales initiatives focused on the customers and their understanding of the product or service and the way prices match their expectations.

 This may include the strategy of selling more products to the same customers.

 An organization may focus on establishing close partnerships with their clients or other organizations.
-This is a typical priority when organizations depend on customers and their participation in designing solutions.
+This is a typical priority that occurs when designing solutions are dependent on customers' participation.

 An organization may need to differentiate its products or services by investing in innovation.
 This is usually related to investment in research and development (R&D), tools, environment, analysis, tests, and more, attracting great employees, and establishing a good reputation.

 Customer satisfaction and excellent services may be critical for a business.
-Customer retention and marketing initiatives may be a priority if the organization is depending on their existing customers.
+Customer retention and marketing initiatives may be a priority if the organization depends on its existing customers.